amirothman/amirothman.github.io/_posts/2016-05-25-news-crawler.md

 Now all we need is to bring everything together.
 My example can be accessed [here](https://gist.github.com/amirothman/e29875f0f34148ecf340d5039664ccd2).
 If you utilize a while loop with a sleep, you can have yourself a nice simple crawler.
 Collect more news feeds and let your crawler run for some time.
 Watch it grow like a little baby.
 Be aware however, certain sites do not like the fact that you are scraping.
 Be polite to not DDOS their servers.
 We all gotta eat.

-On the next post I will demonstrate some ways we can augment and explore our text data to uncover some cool patterns.
+Hopefully next time I will be able to demonstrate some ways we can augment and explore our text data to uncover some cool patterns.